Kristina01111000/Drws_site/README.md

 7/9
 For next week:
-Fix the links on nutrition and you, make them thumbnails of the video, remove the green buttons Add a join here button
+Add a join here button
-“Begin your Four Element Nutrition adventure now by joining growing holistically”

 Add a section with a quick link to the getting started page Homepage Add section from benefits page with dr w as your guide section below our mission above the footerPut the courses in a different box, make it oblong